Brain Cancer Research: Stepping Stones to Brain Cancer Cure

 For GBM patients whose life expectancy is currently about 15 months after diagnosis, these extra moments are extremely precious.

 In November 2015, biotech company GenSpera, announced their collaboration with Dr. Kesari who will lead an initiative at the Saint John’s Cancer Institute to further test a new prodrug candidate.
 It targets the tumor blood supply in patients with GBM without the side-effect profile of traditional chemotherapeutic agents.
 The FDA has granted Dr. Kesari $1.6 million to investigate specific cellular biomarkers, such as prostate-specific membrane antigen (PSMA), to better identify patients that will receive the most therapeutic benefit.

 Personalized immunotherapies are being developed to fight against cancer cells by generating anti-tumor agents from patients’ own immune system.
 These modalities represent a big step towards increasing length and quality of life, and providing a cure to patients with brain cancer.

-At the John Wayne Cancer Institute, various research initiatives focus on developing therapies based on this individualized approach.
+At the Saint John’s Cancer Institute, various research initiatives focus on developing therapies based on this individualized approach.
 While there is still some way to go, these breakthroughs allow our neuro-oncologists and neurosurgeons to work side by side with scientists creating real-time immunotherapeutics.

 If you are interested in finding out more about how to help our research efforts, please contact Dr. Kesari at firstname.lastname@example.org or Dr. Kelly, Director of the Pacific Brain Tumor Center at email@example.com.